marinkovicPavle/Web-shop/README.md

 Registered user can add products to cart and proceed to checkout.
 Besides shop there is chat.
 For chat is used socket.io.
 ## Usage
-First run `npm install` for project setup.
+First run `npm install` for project setup.&nbsp;
-Then `nodemon app.js` for deploying application.
+Then `nodemon app.js` for deploying application.&nbsp;
-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:3000 to view it in the browser.&nbsp;
-The page will automatically reload if you make edits.
+The page will automatically reload if you make edits.&nbsp;